lazzarello/wordcount/README.md

 `curl --basic --user 'bob' -k -H 'Content-Type: application/json' -X POST --data '{"words": "Hello World!"}' https://198.199.109.116/api/v1/count`

+This service needs improvement to work with alphabets that do not have spaces, like Chinese.

 ## Testing stuff

 echo service (responds with body of the request)